devops-collective-inc/OnRamp-2025/2025 OnRamp Agenda.md

 ### Steven Judd

-Steven Judd is a Microsoft MVP and IT professional with over 30 years of experience, currently serving as an Infrastructure Engineer at Tenstreet LLC.
+Steven Judd is a Microsoft MVP and IT professional with over 30 years of experience, currently serving as an [Infrastructure Engineer at Tenstreet LLC][steven-linkedin].
 He has a diverse background, including roles as an Enterprise Email Administrator, Digital Security Analyst, and Cloud/DevOps Advisor.
 A PowerShell enthusiast since 2010, Steven co-developed a custom training program for the language.
-He has also contributed to _Modern IT Automation with PowerShell_ and _PowerShell Conference Book 3_.
+He has also contributed to [_Modern IT Automation with PowerShell_][modern-it] and [_PowerShell Conference Book 3_][psconf3].
 Passionate about teaching and automation, Steven enjoys expanding his knowledge of PowerShell, cloud technologies, and digital security.
-Outside of work, he's an avid runner, cyclist, and cello player, often found on the PowerShell Discord server.
+Outside of work, he's an avid runner, cyclist, and cello player, and is often found on the PowerShell Discord server.
 Follow him on [Twitter][steven-twitter], read his [blog][steven-blog], and check out his work on [GitHub][steven-github].

 ### Carrie Cargill